 “Whenever you play Ottawa, especially here, you know you’re going to be in for a fight,” Morris coach Scott Howell said.
 “They do everything well, they play good defense, and they change things up on offense.
 They are always doing something different to keep you off-balance.
 You have to have your team ready for anything at any time.
 Ottawa is a team that really pushes you both mentally and physically.”

 Morris was led at the net by Tessa Shannon’s 12 kills, including six in the third set, seven kills from Hannah Linn and six each from Rosemary Misemer and Lily Hansen.
-Hansen also had five blocks and Misener three, while Cami Pfeifer smacked three aces and Emma Geiss recorded nine service points.
+Hansen also had five blocks and Misener three, while Cami Pfeifer had three aces and Emma Geiss recorded nine service points.

 “We practiced very hard on covering tips because Ottawa uses them so well,” Howell said.
 “They have smart players who use the tip very effectively, so you always have to be looking for it.
 We struggled at times with our serve receive and when that happens it’s very difficult to run any kind of offense.
-All that said I thought we played pretty well and made plays in the key moments.
+All that said, I thought we played pretty well and made plays in the key moments.
 This was a nice win for us.”

 Ottawa received 11 kills each from Mary Stisser and Addison Duggan.
 Ayla Dorsey posted seven kills, four blocks, eight service points and five aces, while sister Skylar Dorsey had five kills and passed for 31 assists.